22 Low-Cost Ideas to Market a New Business

 There are lots of things to do before opening the doors of a small business.
 You’ve put in blood, sweat and tears getting the shop perfect, inventory on the shelves and employees hired.
 Now it’s time to reap the windfall from all your hard work.
 That means letting people know your business is open.

 The first item to tackle the logo.
 A logo says a lot about a business, and since it doesn’t cost a lot to have a nice one made, you may as well do it right the first time.
-There are lots of options to have a logo created like using a local designer, companies like 99Designs where several designers compete and you pick the best logo or Fiverr where pricing starts at $5.
+There are lots of options to have a logo created like using a local designer, companies like 99Designs where several designers compete and you pick the best logo, a free logo generator on BrandCrowd, or Fiverr, where pricing starts at $5.
 Sometimes the designers on Fiverr are hit and miss, so be sure to look at the designer’s review rating and portfolio to weed out the weaker ones.
 With the low price though, you may want to hire a couple of designers to find the logo you like best.

 Once you have a great logo, there are many places to put them.
 A few of these include shirts and business cards.

 Shirts – Wearing a shirt with your logo helps to advertise the business and can strike up conversations with potential customers.
 Branded shirts make for a popular giveaway item.
-Even better people will BUY well-designed shirts with your business info.
+Even better, people will BUY well-designed shirts with your business info.
 What could be better than that?
-Companies like VistaPrint and 4Imprint sell custom shirts that start at less than $10.
+Companies like VistaPrint sell custom shirts that start at less than $10.

 Business Cards – Even in today’s world of social media and emails, business cards are still important. $10-$20 will last you a long time and services like VistaPrint have hundreds of designs ready for you to add your text.